-When adapting a grid with REFINE, all boundary faces must be specified as frozen or a geometry definition mush be provided via FAUXGeom.
+When adapting a grid with REFINE version one (adapt_library = 'refine/ one' in &adapt_mechanics), all boundary faces must be specified as frozen or a geometry definition mush be provided via FAUXGeom.
 Use the default patch_lumping='none' in the &raw_grid namelist, as lumping will change boundary patch indexes making it more difficult to specify geometry.